|Signs of aging in cats Medical conditions senior cats are prone to Feeding a senior cat Other special needs Monitoring your cat Saying goodbye|

 Having said that, the goal is to ensure your cat is well cared for in his/her older years and preventative medicine is of the essence.
 Most young cats will see a veterinarian once a year for their annual vaccinations and a general physical examination.
 When your cat becomes older it is advisable you make more frequent visits to the veterinarian.
 Remember, your cat can’t tell you if there is something troubling them, so you have to act on their behalf and that includes looking out for their physical well-being.
 Remember, with regular veterinary checkups, many diseases associated with ageing can be diagnosed early, which increases your cat’s chances of either a recovery or longevity.

-When is a cat considered elderly?
+What age is a cat considered to be elderly?

 Many people will state that a cat ages 7 years per year but this is, in fact, incorrect.